Skip to Content

 4. What does it mean when your lawnmower cord won’t pull?

-The connection is direct in the rotary mower, which predicts that there are no gears or belts.
+The connection is direct in the rotary mower, which predicts no gears or belts.
 If the drawcord does not release, it could be twisted or jumbled up, but it’s also possible that something is discontinuing either the blade movement or the engine crankshaft from moving.

 Leave a comment